jsharkey13/cambridge-cstia-databases/tutorials/document.md

 # WARNING!
 This is _exceptionally_ slow and may hang your interpreter for some time!
 tdb_movies.count(Query().title.test(lambda t: tdb_movies.count(Query().title == t) > 1))
 ```
 Whilst this does work correctly, it is incredibly inefficient.
 It will help to have a model about how TinyDB works under the hood.
-All the query methods work by simply iterating over every document in the table and evaluating the condition on each document in turn.
+All the query methods simply iterate over every document in the table and evaluate the condition on each document in turn.
 So our test function loops over every movie and checks the title, then counts those that match.
 We then run this function once per movie!
 In terms of complexity, we have made something at least O(n^2) in the number of movies.

 It is possible to iterate through all the movies ourselves.
 The table object can be used as an iterator and we can collect the documents by title and then filter them ourselves:
 ```python